nadeshr/kmeans-stealing/README.md

 Contact
 ------------------
 Please contact us at n_dot_ramanathan14_at_imperial_at_ic_ac_uk for any problems/bugs.

 (c) Nadesh Ramanathan, Imperial College London.
 The source code is distributed under a 3-clause BSD license (see LICENSE.txt).
-Please cite \textit{N. Ramanathan, F. Winterstein and G. Constantinides, "A Case for Work-stealing on FPGAs with OpenCL Atomics"} in Proceedings of the 2016 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays.
+Please cite N. Ramanathan, F. Winterstein and G. Constantinides, "A Case for Work-stealing on FPGAs with OpenCL Atomics" in Proceedings of the 2016 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays.